fastoch/Networking/Computer_Networking.md

 - if another device sends data at the same time, a collision is possible, which can corrupt the data

 The devices also listen for collisions.
 If a collision occurs, devices will stop transmitting and wait a random period of time before attempting to transmit again.
+To do this, they use what is called a **back-off algorithm**.

+### Collision domains

+- A collision domain is an area of the network where network packets can collide.
+- a collision can occur when two devices send packets at the same time
+- Collision domains are broken up by switches, bridges and routers
+- Collision domains are not broken up by hubs

+### Broadcast domains

+- Defined as all the nodes that can be reached by a broadcast transmission
+- all nodes that can be reached reside in the same network
+- broadcast domains cannot pass routers

+### Special note

+Technically, IPv6 does not use broadcast transmissions.
+IPv6 utilizes multicast instead of broadcast transmissions.

+---

 ## Types of network transmissions